 Student housing supplement can be paid to the students who study at (a) higher level (e.g. university) or (b) middle level (e.g. upper secondary school, vocational and supplementary studies), i.e. for the same studies as the study grant can be paid for.
 The granting period of the student housing supplement is also limited to the same "customary" period as the study grant.
-From August 2017 (EUROMOD policy year 2018), the student housing supplement will no longer be paid to most students.
+From August 2017, the student housing supplement will no longer be paid to most students.
 Students who study in Finland and who live in a rented dwelling can apply for the general housing benefit.
-Those studying abroad (or in Ahvenanmaa) and those enrolled in a tuition-based program at a folk high school or a sports institute and living in a school dormitory will still be eligible for student housing supplement.
+Those studying abroad and those enrolled in a tuition-based program at a folk high school or a sports institute and living in a school dormitory will still be eligible for student housing supplement.